 product is a worthwhile investment.

-Alternatively, you can use Amazon’s Revenue Calculator and country-specific FBA calculators to understand
+Alternatively, you can use Amazon’s Revenue Calculator and country-specific FBA calculators to

 the FBA fees per country.
 Each